Sedreh/microbiome-course/docs/index.md

 ### **Introduction to the study**

+The composition of our microbiome is not static; it is shaped by various internal and external factors throughout life, from birth to adulthood.
+Early influences include genetics, and even birth mode, which help establish a diverse microbiota.
+As we grow, factors such as diet, exercises continue to modify microbial communities.
+This study focuses on a life-limiting genetic disease typically diagnosed by age two.

 Cystic fibrosis unfolds as a story of resilience against a genetic adversity, where the mutation in the CFTR gene ,that maintains the balance of salt and water across cell membranes,results in an overproduction of thick, sticky mucus that obstructs the lungs and obstruct the pancreas.
 For patients, this means a struggle to breathe and a battle against frequent lung infections.

 > **Figure 1: Mutations in the CFTR gene, thick and sticky mucus production**>![assembly graph](Img/Cystic_fibrosis.png){: width="560px" width:"100%" .center}